ForumOps/vBulletin-Development-Environment/README.markdown

 ### File Edits (vBulletin 4)

-If you are running vBulletin, you will need to perform a file edit on your development copy to get started.
+If you are running vBulletin 4, you will need to perform a file edit on your development copy to get started.
 Edit `includes/class_hook.php`, and find:

     private static $pluginlist = array();